Four women arrested after high-speed pursuit Sunday

 The pursuit came to an end after a Scottsbluff Police officer deployed spike strips at the northbound crossing of the North Platte River Bridge on Broadway.
 The driver, identified as Archibeque, came to a stop blocks later in a parking lot in the 1900 block of Broadway.

-Officers with the Scotts Bluff Sheriff’s Department, Nebraska State Patrol and Gering Police Department assist in the response.
+Officers with the Scotts Bluff Sheriff’s Department, Nebraska State Patrol and Gering Police Department assisted in the response.